DominiqueMakowski/RemotePhysiology/README.md

 We compared the algorithms available in the [**NeuroKit**](https://github.com/neuropsychology/NeuroKit/pull/736) package for remote physiology with other established implementations, against a ground truth of true physiological data.

+## Conclusion

+We analyzed two subjects.
+It **doesn't work at all**.
+No correlation whatsoever between real and estimated PPG.
+Either I'm doing something wrong or :shrug:.
+Please halp.

 ## Methods